fluttered-book/fluttered-book.github.io/content/docs/testing/introduction.md

 _When I embed tests on the page it gives some warnings.
 Click the "hide" button to make it go away._

-Each test file have a `main()` function within one or more tests can be defined.
+Each test file have a `main()` function, wherein one or more tests can be defined.
 A test is defined with a call to `test()` function from the test package.
 It takes two arguments.